Klimaatlas/KAPy/NOTEBOOK.md

 * Add documentation
 * Streamline makefile linkages

+# 2023.10.09
+Solved problem with excessive error messages - they were originating in pyesgf.search.
+Limited use of this module to right there were it is needed

 # 2023.10.06
 Moved time_averaging into an indicator variable, allowing multiple types in the same project.
 Rejigged creation of datasets to be controlled by snakemake.
+This part appears to be working well now.
+Hit a bottleneck though around defining indicator rules via a loop.
+There seems to be something with passing by reference in python vs passing by copy.
+We may need a complete rethink of how we define the rules.
+Asked question on stackoverflow.

 # 2023.10.05
 Added multiple time-averaging schemes.
 Testing on ocean data.
 Looking good